very-good-science/data-hazards/site/about.md

 ## Contact

-The Data Hazards Project was founded by Dr Natalie Zelenka and Dr Nina Di Cara, and is now co-led by Natalie, Nina and Dr Huw Day.
+The Data Hazards Project was founded by Dr Natalie Zelenka [@NatalieZelenka](https://github.com/NatalieZelenka) and Dr Nina Di Cara [@ninadicara](https://github.com/ninadicara), and is now co-led by Natalie, Nina, Dr Huw Day [@HuwWDay](https://github.com/HuwWDay) and Dr Will Chapman [@WillGChapman](https://github.com/WillGChapman).
 Our details are provided below.
-We're always keen to hear from people interested in the project, or wanting to get involved.
-Feel free to send us both an email, or you can find us on Twitter!
+We're always keen to hear from people interested in the project, or wanting to get involved!

 ```{list-table}
 :header-rows: 1